ReactorKit/ReactorKit/README.md

   </a>
 </p>

-ReactorKit is a framework for reactive and unidirectional Swift application architecture.
+ReactorKit is a framework for a reactive and unidirectional Swift application architecture.
 This repository introduces the basic concept of ReactorKit and describes how to build an application using ReactorKit.

-You may want to see [Examples](#examples) section first if you'd like to see the actual code.
-Visit [API Reference](http://reactorkit.io/docs/latest/) for code-level documentation.
+You may want to see the [Examples](#examples) section first if you'd like to see the actual code.
+Visit the [API Reference](http://reactorkit.io/docs/latest/) for code-level documentation.

 ## Table of Contents